morganjwilliams/pyrolite/README.md

 [![DOI](https://joss.theoj.org/papers/10.21105/joss.02314/status.svg)](https://doi.org/10.21105/joss.02314)
 [![Archive](https://zenodo.org/badge/137172322.svg?style=flat)](https://zenodo.org/badge/latestdoi/137172322)

 If you use pyrolite extensively for your research, citation of the software would be particularly appreciated.
 It helps quantify the impact of the project (assisting those contributing through paid and volunteer work), and is one way to get the message out and help build the pyrolite community.
 For information on citing pyrolite, [see the relevant docs page](https://pyrolite.readthedocs.io/en/main/cite.html).
+A [`CITATION.cff` file](https://github.com/morganjwilliams/pyrolite/blob/main/CITATION.cff) is also provided for reference.

 ## Development & Build Status